LukeR97/Discord_guild_updates_bot/README.md

 # Discord_guild_updates_bot

 I got tired of slow RSS feeds or 3rd party guild monitoring sites not showing me the most up to date or accurate version of my guilds roster, so I decided to build my own guild notification bot.
 This bot is designed to fetch any changes to your World of Warcraft guild roster.
-The bot is currently run locally from my machine and with the use of a simple batch script will execute upon launching Discord.
+The bot is running in the cloud and checks for an update once every 6 hours.
+It could be configued to run on a more frequent schedule, but money :^)

 # Prerequisites